WeblateOrg/weblate/docs/admin/config.rst

 MT_DEEPL_KEY
 ------------

-API key for DeepL API, you can register at https://www.deepl.com/pro.html.
+API key for the DeepL API, you can register at https://www.deepl.com/pro.html

 .. seealso::